-- If you are interested in a third shot, it is recommended you wait 6 months after your last (second) dose to receive a third dose.
+- If you are interested in a third shot, or are eligible for a fourth, it is recommended you wait 5 months after your last dose.
 You must wait a minimum of 28 days.

-- You should receive the same vaccine for all doses, including the third.
+- You should receive the same vaccine for your first two doses.
+Additional doses may be mixed.

-- Cascade Health currently only carries the Pfizer vaccine.
+- Cascade Health only carries the Pfizer vaccine.